Table of Contents

 Conclusion

-In conclusion, circuit breakers are an essential regulatory tool designed to safeguard the integrity and stability of financial markets.
-By temporarily halting trading in the event of extreme price movements, circuit breakers help prevent panic-selling, speculative trading, and systemic risks.
-However, they also pose challenges in terms of market efficiency, liquidity, and price discovery.
+In conclusion, circuit breakers are an essential regulatory tool designed to safeguard the integrity and stability of financial markets by temporarily halting trading during extreme price movements, thereby preventing panic-selling, speculative trading, and systemic risks.
+However, they also pose challenges related to market efficiency, liquidity, and price discovery, necessitating a balanced approach for effective market regulation.

 Disclaimer: The views expressed here are of the author and do not reflect those of Dhanvantree.
 Mutual funds are subject to market risks, please read the scheme documents carefully before investing.